Eyasar51/Reccuring-task-Mannager/README.md

 # Recurring Task Manager

-A recurring task app with Supabase Auth so users can log in and sync tasks across devices.
+A recurring task app with Supabase Auth so users can log in on a dedicated login page and sync tasks across devices.

 ## Features

+- Separate login page (`login.html`) and task dashboard page (`index.html`)
 - Email/password sign up and login
 - Per-user task data (private by user account)
 - Add, complete, and delete recurring tasks